datacarpentry/astronomy-python/_episodes/05-join.md

 Whether you are working from a new notebook or coming back from a checkpoint, reloading the data will save you from having to run the query again.

-If you are starting this episode here or starting this episode in a new notebook, you will need run the following lines of code:
+If you are starting this episode here or starting this episode in a new notebook, you will need run the following lines of code.

 This imports previously imported functions:
 ~~~